On the Capacity of the Peak Power Constrained Vector Gaussian Channel: An Estimation Theoretic Perspective: Introduction

 A number of works have also focused on deriving lower and upper bounds on \eqref{eq:Capacity}.
 The authors in \cite{thangaraj2017capacity} derived an asymptotically tight upper bound on the capacity as $R\to \infty$ by using the dual representation of channel capacity.
 In \cite{DytsoGlobcome} the authors derived an upper bound on the capacity, by using a maximum entropy principle under $L_p$ moment constraints, that is tight for small values of $R$.
 See also \cite{DytsoGlobcome} and \cite{elmoslimany2016capacity} for asymptotically tight lower bounds on the capacity.

-An interested reader is also referred to \cite{polyanskiy2014peak} where in addition to the amplitude input constraint the authors also consider an average power constraint on the input and characterized the amplitude-to-power ratio of good codes.
+The interested reader is also referred to \cite{polyanskiy2014peak} where in addition to the amplitude input constraint the authors also considered an average power constraint on the input and characterized the amplitude-to-power ratio of good codes.